Critical Challenges and Guidelines in Evaluating Synthetic Tabular Data: A Systematic Review: Results

 \section{Results}

-Based on the screening of $1766$ papers and a detailed review of $101$, we present the following results, grouped into four categories, namely, evaluation, generation, purpose and impact of synthetic data, as well as reproducibility of the results.
+Based on a detailed review of $134$ publications, we present the following results, grouped into four categories: Evaluation, Generation, Purpose and Impact of synthetic data including the reproducibility of the results.